Common Questions: Foundations

 - Purchase and read How People Change which can be purchased from the chuch office or bookstore,

 We ask that those in counseling attend at least 1 service (8:15, 9:45, 11:15 or 6:00 pm service) and 1 gathering (Life Group, Mid-Week Life Group, Bible Study, Playgroup, etc.)

 What is the biblical advocacy requirement?

 Those who are in counseling (marriage or individual) are required to select a fellow believer who is willing to participate in your counseling process by praying and encouraging you.
 The advocate does not need to be a Parkside member/attender.
 The Advocate is not required to attend your sessions, but is encouraged to be a part of your counseling process as much as possible.The Advocate helps support the counselee by praying regularly, loving deeply and encouraging often.
 The Advocate is designed to help make the transition process from counseling to body-life as smooth as possible.
 More information regarding what the biblical advocates' responsibility is, can be downloaded here.

 How do I become a biblical counselor at Parkside Church?

 Those interested in becoming biblical counselors at Parkside Church are required to become members of this local body of believers.
 They are also required to take both the How People Change and Helping Others Changecourses offered annually at Parkside.
-At that point, the interested persons meet with Pastor Jonathan Holmes and they are asked to shadow another counselor before being assigned a case.
+At that point, the interested persons meet with Pastor Dan Larison and they are asked to shadow another counselor before being assigned a case.
 Active counselors are required to continue their training by attending monthly Iron Sharpens Iron meetings.